Thursday, December 30, 2010

 1 yellow onion, chopped

-10 ounces button mushrooms, sliced
+10 ounces button mushrooms, sliced3 cloves garlic, minced

 1/2 teaspoon dried thyme